matplotlib/matplotlib/doc/faq/usage_faq.rst

 .. _pylab:

-Matplotlib, pyplot and pylab: how are they related?
+matplotlib, pyplot and pylab: how are they related?
 ====================================================

-Matplotlib is the whole package; :mod:`matplotlib.pyplot` is a module in matplotlib; and :mod:`pylab` is a module that gets installed alongside :mod:`matplotlib`.
+matplotlib is the whole package; :mod:`matplotlib.pyplot` is a module in matplotlib; and :mod:`pylab` is a module that gets installed alongside :mod:`matplotlib`.